Who is Audit Systems, Inc.?

 Nothing good can come from speaking to a third-party collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with Audit Systems is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like Audit Systems, Inc. on behalf of their clients.

 Will Audit Systems, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Audit Systems, Inc. collection agency again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Audit Systems to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.

 Is Audit Systems, Inc. hurting my credit score?